static-frame/static-frame/doc/source/articles/upgrade.rst

 <<U6>    <float64>

-If our ``apply`` function needs to process both key and value pairs, we can use the corresponding iterator that returns items-style pairs.
+If our ``apply`` function needs to process both key and value pairs, we can use the corresponding items iterator, calling the provided function with both key and value.

 >>> f.iter_array_items(axis=0).apply(lambda k, v: v.sum() if k != 'type' else np.nan)